byildiz/aoc2023/README.md

 ### Day 17
 We can use any tree search algorithm with a lookup table.
 The state will consist of position, direction, and repetition.
 The tricky point in part 2 is that we have to enter the last block at least 4 repetitions.

+### Day 18
+The total volume of the lagoon is the sum of the perimeter of the loop and the number of points within the loop.
+For the first part, I created a matrix, drew the loop on it, and counted the points inside the loop using the DFS algorithm.
+However, this approach is not efficient enough for the second part of the question.
+I couldn't devise a solution for the second part until I understood [Pick's theorem](https://en.wikipedia.org/wiki/Pick%27s_theorem), [Green's theorem](https://en.wikipedia.org/wiki/Green%27s_theorem), and the [Shoelace formula](https://en.wikipedia.org/wiki/Shoelace_formula).
+For more information, please refer to [Jonathan's explanation](https://www.youtube.com/watch?v=UNimgm_ogrw).